Quaternion Graph Neural Networks: Related work

-where $L$ is the index of the last layer.
-The graph-level $\textsc{ReadOut}$ function can be a simple sum pooling or a complex pooling such as sort pooling \citep{zhang2018end}, hierarchical pooling \citep{cangea2018towards}, and differentiable pooling \citep{Ying2018diffpool}.
-As the sum pooling often produces competitive performances \citep{xu2019powerful}, we utilize the sum pooling to obtain the embedding $\boldsymbol{\mathsf{e}}_{\mathcal{G}}$ of the entire graph $\mathcal{G}$ as:
+Following \citep{xu2018representation,xu2019powerful}, we also employ a concatenation over the vector representations of node $\mathsf{v}$ at the different layers to construct a final vector representation $\boldsymbol{\mathsf{e}}_\mathsf{v}$ for each node $\mathsf{v} \in \mathcal{G}$.
+The graph-level readout function can be a simple sum pooling or a complex pooling such as sort pooling \citep{zhang2018end}, hierarchical pooling \citep{cangea2018towards}, and differentiable pooling \citep{Ying2018diffpool}.
+As the sum pooling produces competitive results \citep{xu2019powerful}, we use the simple sum pooling to obtain the embedding $\boldsymbol{\mathsf{e}}_{\mathcal{G}}$ of the entire graph $\mathcal{G}$.